-- Integrated natural biological cycles and control methods must be employed.
+- Integrated natural biological cycles and control methods must be employed

-- Non-renewable and on-farm resources must be efficiently used.
+- Non-renewable and on-farm resources must be efficiently used

 Organic growing generally produces lower yields, approximately 80% of those using technological inputs, although with good conditions organic crops can compete to within 5%.
 The discrepancy is attributed to limited nitrogen in a given system.
 However, productivity typically increases over time due to soil improvement and agricultural management skills.
-Methods used in traditionally rural settings can include, for example, crop rotation, cover crops, compost and the application of manures as fertilizer.
+Methods used in traditionally rural settings can include, intercropping, crop rotation, cover crops, compost and the application of manures as fertilizer.

 The employment of organic agriculture practices also requires more space as it is not dependent upon large quantities of outside inputs for its functionality (see what is the difference between intensive and extensive agricultural systems as they relate to livestock production?).
 Accordingly, there are typically a greater variety of activities practiced, i.e. polyculture, on a given piece of land.

-Sustainability is also a major theme in alternative agriculture systems, particularly in urban spaces, where practices, such as vertical and hydroponic, are driving the competitiveness of food grown in non-traditional spaces.
+However, a growing system does not need to be organic to be sustainable.
+Accordingly, sustainability is also a major theme in alternative agriculture systems, particularly in urban spaces, where practices, such as vertical and hydroponic, are driving the competitiveness of food grown in non-traditional spaces.

 However, there are obstacles to the transition from 20th-century agriculture to sustainable agriculture.
 For example, a study surveying sustainability practices of farmers in 12 states it was found that:

-- 84% of farmers were aware of soil testing;
+- 84% of farmers were aware of soil testing

-- 76% knew about crop rotation;
+- 76% knew about crop rotation

-- 75% were knowledgeable about conservation tilling;
+- 75% were knowledgeable about conservation tilling

-- 74% were familiar with soil cover;
+- 74% were familiar with soil cover

 - 64% had knowledge of Integrated Pest Management (IPM)

-- 52% were aware of diversification.
+- 52% were aware of diversification

-- Cost and fear of crop/profit loss during transitional periods;
+- Cost and fear of crop/profit loss during transitional periods

-- A lack of education on how to integrate complicated alternative options, coupled with a lack of resources and support necessary to the transition;
+- A lack of education on how to integrate complicated alternative options, coupled with a lack of resources and support necessary to the transition

-- Resistance to change.
+- Resistance to change

 It has also been noted that there is often an incompatibility between growing conditions and sustainable growing practices, such as when the climate makes growing nitrogen fixing plants difficult, if not impossible.

-Rodriguez, J. M., Molnar, J. J., Fazio, R. A., Sydnor, E., & Lowe, M. J. (2009).
+- Rodriguez, J. M., Molnar, J. J., Fazio, R. A., Sydnor, E., & Lowe, M. J. (2009).
 Barriers to adoption of sustainable agriculture practices: Change agent perspectives.
 Renewable Agriculture and Food Systems, 24(1), 60-71.